SURVIVAL GUIDE FOR TRAVEL

 use support stocking if available.

 aspirin and fish oil can help reduce platelet aggregation (blood stickiness) and may reduce the risk of DVT.
-Talk to your health care professional about these before taking a long flight.
+Talk to your health care professional about these before taking a long flight and if you suspect you have a DVT seek medical advise as soon as possible.

 NOTICE; This article is for educational purposes only and is not medical or treatment advice.
 Always talk to your healthcare practitioner/doctor about any treatment and prevention and follow their advice